speedment/speedment/README.md

 2. Press the **Generate** button and then quit the tool.

 Now you have a demo project set up with generated application code in the directory `speedment-demo`.
-To learn more about how to leverage the generated Speedment classes and the Speedment runtime in your project, please the the following tutorials and guides.
+To learn more about how to leverage the generated Speedment classes and the Speedment runtime in your project, please see the following tutorials and guides.

 ### MariaDB
 For a MariaDB database, please use the following command-line.